Pius F. Koakanu: Life and career

 Koakanu served as a member of the House of Representatives for Koloa, Kauai in the Legislature of the Kingdom of Hawaii.
 He was first elected as an Independent candidate against Kaiu, the Government candidate, for the regular session of 1868, which ran from April 18 to June 24.
 Koakanu did not serve in the next two session and William Hyde Rice was elected instead as Koloa's representative for the 1870 and 1872 sessions.
 Koakanu was re-elected in 1874 and served the special session and regular session of 1874.
 In 1874, after the death of Lunalilo without an heir, a monarchical election was held to decide who would succeed to the throne; Koakanu participated in the special session of the legislature which voted thirty-nine to six in favor of Kalākaua over Queen Dowager Emma as the second elected monarch of Hawaii.
 The subsequent announcement to the public triggered the Honolulu Courthouse riot as Emmaite supporters hunted down and attacked native legislators who supported Kalākaua.
 As one of the legislators to vote for Kalākaua, Koakanu was beaten by the rioters.
 Historian Jon Kamakawiwoʻole Osorio noted that "the attacks were conducted by Natives against Natives over issues of loyalty and kanaka identity".
 The rioters tore apart the courthouse and created makeshift clubs to use as bludgeons.
 One legislator J. W. Lonoaea later died from his wounds.
 In order to quell the civil disruption, American and British troops were landed with the permission of the Hawaiian government, and the rioters were arrested.
 Koakanu recovered and returned on April 30 to serve out his post during the regular session which ended August 8.

 In 1877, he and Kalākaua became one of the twelve charter members of the Hui Kawaihau, a business group involved in sugar cultivation near Kapaʻa in eastern Kauai.
 He unsuccessfully appealed to overturn the Bernice Pauahi Bishop Estate in 1885 by claiming to be an heir-in-law as Pauahi's third cousin (both sharing descent from the Maui King Kamehamehanui Aiʻluau).
 The appeal was denied on the ground he was too distantly related to the deceased and other closer relations had not expressed their claims.
-Sometime after the death of Haumea on May 3, 1878, Koakanu was appointed as Kahu or Keeper of the Royal Mausoleum of Hawaii at Mauna ʻAla, a position he held until his death.
+Sometime after the death or replacement of Haumea (who was Kahu since May 3, 1878), Koakanu was appointed as Kahu or Keeper of the Royal Mausoleum of Hawaii at Mauna ʻAla, a position he held until his death.